AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/README.md

 ### Other samples

-These samples use either MSAL Node variety of scenarios:
+These samples use MSAL Node in a variety of scenarios:

 - [React SPA with Express web app using the Backend For Frontend (BFF) Proxy architecture to authenticate users with Azure AD and call Microsoft Graph](https://github.com/Azure-Samples/ms-identity-javascript-nodejs-tutorial/tree/main/5-AdvancedScenarios/1-call-graph-bff): Sample illustrating the BFF pattern to acquire tokens in a secure backend and share authentication state with a React single-page application.
 - [B2C user management sample](https://github.com/Azure-Samples/ms-identity-b2c-javascript-nodejs-management/tree/main/Chapter2): Command line app using OAuth 2.0 client credentials flow for performing user management operations in an Azure AD B2C tenant